jessicarush/react-notes/app_layout_barebones.md

 ## Final note

-Though we can create a react app using this barebones structure, most of teh time it will make more sense to use `create-react-app`.
+Though we can create a react app using this barebones structure, most of the time it will make more sense to use `create-react-app`.
 See [create_react_app.md](create_react_app.md).